SUBOdhar/cyclone-cloud/README.md

 ##

-### Run the server by this script in command prompt in widows
+### Run the server by this script in command prompt in windows

 ```shell
 runner.bat